harshitsaamu/Github-Languages-Chart-/README.md

 # Github-Languages-Chart-
 Get the chart of the languages used by the users you are following.

-Enter your Username and password after cloning the project.
+Enter your Username and password after cloning the project .